n64decomp/mk64/docs/actors/actors.md

 ```
 Check actor_types.h for a full list of options.
 You can create a new actor struct for your actor and customize it or use a predefined one.
 All actor structs must retain the same size.
 Generally, the types in the struct may be modified so long as `type` and `flags` stay the same as those are used elsewhere.

-See `update_object_railroad_crossing` for an example of how a timer may be setup and used.
+See `update_actor_railroad_crossing` for an example of how a timer may be setup and used.

 Audio may be activated using the following method:
 @ref func_800C98B8